igematberkeley/igem-at-berkeley-web/content/recruitment/_index.md

 ---
 ### Apply to our Experimental or Ideation Teams!

+> **Thank you for your interest, but unfortunately our applications have closed for the Fall 2023 semester.
+Please check back in Spring 2024.**

 > We have several wetlab engineering and computational biology teams, each dedicated to addressing a distinct biological research question.
 Our experimental teams continue work on well-defined projects, while our ideation teams focus on exploring novel research areas.
 Joining iGEM at Berkeley helps build your technical skillset, ability to work as a team, and passion in bioengineering research.
-Regardless of your experience level, [check out our teams](https://igem.berkeley.edu/teams/) and consider [applying to an Experimental or Ideation Team today](https://forms.gle/c4TgnW8mzwJ5iUWt8) before applications close **September 4, 2023 at 11:59 p.m.**
+Regardless of your experience level, [check out our teams](/teams) and consider [applying to an Experimental or Ideation Team today](https://forms.gle/c4TgnW8mzwJ5iUWt8) before applications close **September 4, 2023 at 11:59 p.m.**

 &nbsp;